How to Get a Narcissist to Forgive You: 10 Ways

 7. Don’t fall for the same mistakes

-This means that they would try to hurt you the same way you did.
+The chances are that before a narcissist forgives you completely, they may do all they can to retaliate.
+It means they would try to hurt you the same way you did.
 Prepare for this and make sure that you do not fall victim to their onslaughts when they come.

-8. Use ‘we’ instead of ‘you’ and ‘I’
+8. Use “we” instead of “you” and “I”

 So, instead of saying, “I think you can do better,” you can say, “I think we can do better in … areas.”